samuelim01/peerprep/services/collaboration/README.md

 - `QUESTION_FOUND`: Handles messages related to matching users and creating collaboration rooms.
 - `COLLAB_CREATED`: Sends messages indicating that a collaboration room has been successfully created.
 - `MATCH_FAILED`: Sends messages indicating that a collaboration room could not be created.
+- `CREATE_HISTORY`: Sends messages requesting that user history be created for the new collaboration room.
+- `UPDATE_HISTORY`: Sends messages requesting that user history be updated for the new collaboration room.

 ---